markelekdotcom/markelekdotcom/README.md

 ### It's Mark

-I am a Blender addon developer with a passion for creating tools that make it easier and more enjoyable to work with Blender.
-I have always been fascinated by the power of computer graphics, and I am grateful to have the opportunity to contribute to the Blender community with my addons.
+I am a Blender addon developer with a passion for creating tools that make it easier and more enjoyable to work with Blender. <br>
+I have always been fascinated by the power of computer graphics, and I am grateful to have the opportunity to contribute to the Blender community with my addons. <br>
 I hope you find them useful and that they help you achieve your creative visions.

 - 🔨 I’m currently working on Blender addons and Projects
 - 🌌 I’m interested in: 3D, AI, GameDev, AR, VR, Robotics, Quantum🐱‍👤

 ## 🦉 Fun fact

 I'm a total night owl.
-I find that I am the most productive while the world sleeps.
+I find that I am the most productive while the world sleeps. <br>
 Plus, there's something really satisfying about getting a lot of work done while everyone else is asleep.

 ## ⚡ Latest Blender Projects